ChristianIgot11/Human-Resource-Data-Cleaning/README.md

-This Repository will hold future Projects about SQL about Data Cleaning
+This Repository will hold future Projects about SQL